eigenholser/cmpt328-texinfo-docs/README.md

 Create a new document by using the ``package.sh`` shell script.
 It will create a new TexInfo document directory from the ``template`` directory.

-There is more but that is the happy path.
+There is a lot more but that covers the primary usage.
+PDF documents for this repository have been generated and placed in the ``pdf`` directory.